Michael Redgrave: Illness and death

-Awards
+Awards and honors

-In 1951 Redgrave received the Best Actor Award (Cannes Film Festival) for The Browning Version.
-He won Best Actor trophies in 1958 and 1963 Evening Standard Awards and received the Variety Club of Great Britain 'Actor of the Year' award in the same years.
+In 1951, Redgrave received the Best Actor Award (Cannes Film Festival) for The Browning Version.
+He won Best Actor trophies at the 1958 and 1963 Evening Standard Awards and received the Variety Club of Great Britain 'Actor of the Year' award in the same years.

-Honours

 Redgrave was appointed Commander of the Order of the British Empire (CBE) by the Queen in 1952 and knighted in 1959.
 He was appointed Commander of the Order of the Dannebrog by Denmark in 1955.

-Appointments

-Redgrave became the First President of the English Speaking Board in 1953, and President of the Questors Theatre, Ealing in 1958.
-In 1966, he received an honorary DLitt degree from the University of Bristol.
+The Redgrave Theatre in Farnham, Surrey, 1974–1998, was named in his honour.

 In 1986, he was inducted posthumously into the American Theater Hall of Fame.

-Redgrave Theatre

-The Redgrave Theatre in Farnham, Surrey, 1974–1998, was named in his honour.

-Box office ranking

-For a number of years, British film exhibitors voted him among the top ten British stars at the box office via an annual poll in the Motion Picture Herald.